Coronavirus: India to launch massive vaccination drive | DW | 16.01.2021

 Indians will be receiving either Oxford University/AstraZeneca's Covishield vaccine or Indian pharmaceutical company Bharat Biotech's Covaxin.

-Recipients will not be able to choose between the two vaccines, both of which have been locally produced by the Serum Institute of India.
+Recipients will not be able to choose between the two vaccines, both of which are produced locally in India.

 The government has already ordered 11 million doses of Covishield, and 5.5 million doses of Covaxin.